Tennessee Farm Bureau Headquarters

 Location: Columbia, TN

 HFR provided architectural and interior design services to the Tennessee Farm Bureau IT Department.
-The project was a complete renovation to transform/re-design an outdated, dark and closed space to an open, light and collaborative area.
+The project was a complete renovation to an outdated, dark and closed space to an open, light and collaborative area.
 The newly designed area includes cubicles with a lower profile than the previous space and maintains privacy with frosted glass at the top of the panels which allows for light transmission as well as an updated and modern/timeless style.
-The lower cubicle panels allow the natural light from the large amount of perimeter windows to flow through the space.
-The private perimeter offices have full height window walls with privacy film in the middle to coordinate with the frosted glass at the cubicles while allowing every space to have the benefit of natural sunlight.
+The lower cubicle panels allow the natural light from the perimeter windows to flow through the space.
+The private perimeter offices have full height window walls with privacy film in the middle to coordinate with the frosted glass at the cubicles.
+This allows every space to have the benefit of natural sunlight.